"Dragon Quest IX": Legacy Boss Hunter - Baramos

-This hub is a guide on how to beat the Archfiend Baramos in Dragon Quest IX, where he appears as a legacy boss.
-If you have arrived at this hub, then there's a strong chance that you're stumped on how to beat Baramos.
-Feel free to read my article on grotto exploring before you get your feet wet here, as Baramos is a lot tougher than your regular grotto bosses.
+This article is a guide on how to beat the Archfiend Baramos in , in which he appears as a legacy boss.
+If you are reading this, then there's a strong chance that you're stumped on how to beat Baramos.
+Feel free to read my Dragon Quest IXarticle on grotto exploring before you get your feet wet here, as Baramos is a lot tougher than your regular grotto bosses.

 Suggested Party Setup

-You're going to want your party members at around level 50, as a bare minimum, preferably with some levels in other vocations as well.
-My first hub in this Legacy Boss Hunter series gives you the recommended party setup and their roles, as well as my party member's stats as well.
+You're going to want your party members at around level 50, at the bare minimum, preferably with some levels in other vocations as well.

 Here, I'm going to touch on what items you should have in each party member's bag.
 I personally recommend each character hold 3 Magic Waters and one Yggdrassil Leaf. if you can double these amounts (especially in the case of those Leaves, which are pretty rare), I suggest you do so.
 You'll need the MP and you'll need to revive people without worrying about Zing's fail chance (such as in cases where you've lost 2 party members in one round or some other drastic situation like that.).